roddyvitali/DiplomadoDevopsMod4/exercise_1_calculator_afp/Readme.md

-# Exercise 1 - Diplomado DevOps Módulo 4
+# Exercise Optional - Diplomado DevOps Módulo 4

 Tests to calculate the 10% withdrawal according to Chilean law